 Officers and administration

 The Renal Association AGM is held at the annual conference.
-The Annual Reports listed below give a summary of the year’s activities and include the financial report from the Honorary Treasurer.
+The Annual Reports listed below give a summary of the year’s activities including a the Financial Report.

 Honorary members are elected by the membership in recognition of outstanding contribution to British nephrology generally, and to the Renal Association in particular.